jazzband/tablib/docs/tutorial.rst

 .. versionadded:: 0.8.2

-When, it's often useful to create a blank row containing information on the upcomming data.
+When, it's often useful to create a blank row containing information on the upcoming data.
 So,